sumanth7-gif/ad-campaign-agent/EVALUATION.md

 - Summary view displays: campaign overview, budget allocation with percentages, ad groups with color-coded creative scores (green ≥70, yellow ≥50, blue <50), validation checks, and metrics (if enabled)
 - Designed for quick readability and stakeholder presentation while preserving technical detail access via JSON view

+## Deployment / Docker

+- Production build verified via `npm run build` (Next.js standalone output enabled)
+- A Dockerfile is provided that mirrors the same build process and follows Next.js best practices for standalone runtime
+- Docker image was not run locally on this machine (Docker not installed), but is expected to work unchanged based on the successful production build

 ## Future Improvements

 1. Schema-aware retry loop with targeted repair prompts when validation fails (model fallback already handles inference failures).